theofficialgman/Jamepad/README.md

 #### Stuff You Should Know About Jamepad

 - On Windows (only 7 and up were tested), no special dependencies are needed.
-- On Linux, runtime dependencies are:
+- On Linux, runtime dependencies are: libevdev, libudev (normally included)
-  - libevdev
-  - libudev
 - On OS X, no special dependencies are needed
-  - If you want to use Xbox controllers, you need separate drivers for them.
-The ones [here](https://github.com/360Controller/360Controller) have been tested with Jamepad and work properly.

 #### Current Limitations
 - The order of gamepads on Windows is not necessarily the order they were plugged in.
 XInput controllers will always appear before DirectInput controllers, regardless of when they were plugged in.
 This means that the player numbers associated with each controller can change unexpectedly if XInput controllers are plugged in or disconnected while DirectInput controllers are present.
 - If using getState() in ControllerManager, a new ControllerState is instantiated on each call.
 For some games, this could pose a problem.